 Sandy Gould, Ph.D.

-Gould earned a B.A. from the University of Pennsylvania and a Ph.D. in organic chemistry from the Massachusetts Institute of Technology.
+Gould, whose legal name is Alexandra, earned a B.A. from the University of Pennsylvania and a Ph.D. in organic chemistry from the Massachusetts Institute of Technology.
 She completed postdoctoral training at Harvard University.